Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom

 \subsection{Antenna Element}

-Our choice for an antenna element intended for a mobile phone is a rectangular stacked patch as detailed in~\cite{Cziezerski19_APC}.
+In this work we decided to use a rectangular stacked patch as an antenna element intended for a mobile phone, which is detailed in~\cite{Cziezerski19_APC}.
 The patch is designed so that it realizes a wide enough bandwidth for radio systems operating around $28$~GHz.
-Relative permittivity of the substrate is $3.7$, which is available from Rogers as RO4450B with $0.505$ and $0.101$~mm thickness.
-Horizontal dimensions of the patch are shown in Fig.~\ref{fig:antenna_element}(a), while the feed structure is illustrated in Fig.~\ref{fig:antenna_element}(b).
+The Relative permittivity and dissipation factor of the substrate is $3.6$ and $0.004$, respectively, which are available from Rogers as RO4450B with $0.505$ and $0.101$~mm thickness.
+Horizontal dimensions of the antenna element are shown in Fig.~\ref{fig:antenna_element}(a) and the feed structure on the backside is illustrated in Fig.~\ref{fig:antenna_element}(b).
 Two microstrip feed lines are implemented on $0.101$~mm-thick RO4450B substrate on the opposite side of the ground plane of the patch antennas.
 The total thickness of the antenna integrated with the feed lines is $0.775$~mm.
-Each feed line is galvanically connected to the patch through vias.
+Feed lines are galvanically connected to the patch through microvias.
 Two feeds are needed for each patch antenna element as it covers the two orthogonal polarizations.